-If as a UK tax resident you are considering selling a second home or residential investment property situated in the UK or overseas, there are going to be changes to the reporting requirements which are due to come into effect from 6 April 2020.
+If as a UK tax resident you are considering selling a second home or residential investment property situated in the UK, you need to be aware of changes to the reporting requirements which came into effect from 6 April 2020.

-The current position is that the disposal of a second home or residential investment property whether in the UK or overseas has to be disclosed on a self-assessment tax return for anyone already in the self-assessment system.
-The tax return has to be submitted to HM Revenue & Customs by 31 January following the end of the tax year in which the disposal took place (the key date is the date of exchange).
-If there is a capital gains tax liability to pay, this has to be settled by 31 January following the end of the tax year in which the disposal took place.
+The position pre-6 April 2020 was that the disposal of a second home or residential investment property in the UK had to be disclosed on a self-assessment tax return for anyone already in the self-assessment system.
+The tax return had to be submitted to HM Revenue & Customs by 31 January following the end of the tax year in which the disposal took place (the key date is the date of exchange).
+If there was a capital gains tax liability to pay, this had to be settled by 31 January following the end of the tax year in which the disposal took place.

-These changes are going to have an impact on individuals wishing to sell residential property, not only in the additional compliance that is required but also from a cash flow perspective.
-Care and consideration will need to be taken when looking to sell a residential property after 6 April 2020 and advice should be sought well in advance of a disposal taking place.
+These rules affect individuals wishing to sell residential property, not only in the additional compliance that is required but also from a cash flow perspective.
+Care and consideration need to be taken when selling a residential property and advice should be sought well in advance of a disposal taking place.

 Any views or opinions represented in this blog are personal, belong solely to the blog owner and do not represent those of Plus Accounting.
 All content provided on this blog is for informational purposes only.
 The owner of this blog makes no representations as to the accuracy or completeness of any information on this site or found by following any link on this site.

 Last Updated: 08 August 2022